oatmealandcoffee/ASDictionary/README.md

 **Introduction**

-Essentially, the class is a wrapper for a private list of `records` with the format `{key:data, value:data}`.
-When a key value pair is created, the pair is placed at the end of a `list` and the index recorded in the hash table by the key.
-Retrieving values is nothing more than seeing if each character has a place in the hash table, getting the index on the last character, and returning the value for that pair.
+Essentially, `ASDictionary` is a wrapper for two private lists of keys and values and maintains parity between them.
+In other words, the key placed at index *n* of the keys list is matched to the value at place *n* in the values list.
+When a key value pair is created, the pair components are placed at the end of their respective `list` and the index recorded in the hash table by the key.

+*The keys list rules all when checking for parity and data integrity.* If the keys list is shorter than the values list, then values will be lost unless the developer maintains a count of values placed.

+Retrieving values is nothing more than seeing if each character for a given key has a place in the hash table, getting the index on the last character, and returning the value for that pair.
 When in doubt about anything, the dictionary returns *`missing value`*.

 **Caveats**